• Skip to main content

 And wear protective glasses, if nothing else.
 Your eyes are the most vulnerable part of your body when it comes to light.

-Are Other Grow Lights Harmful To Humans?
+Are Grow Lights Harmful To Humans Other Than LEDs?

 Now let’s take a look at other common types of grow lights and see if they are harmful to us.